-For several years, the ETF has run a Practitioner Research programme in partnership with SUNCETT at the University of Sunderland.
+For several years, the ETF has delivered a Practitioner Research Programme in partnership with SUNCETT at the University of Sunderland.
 The programme offers you time and space, as well as expert research training and support from a renowned team of FE specialists.
-Over a period of residential visits (paid for by the ETF) you will be guided to grow and develop your ideas – if you have no previous experience of research but are willing to work towards a successful outcome, this programme is as much for you as it is for teachers with experience in this area.
+Over a period of residential development workshops (paid for by the ETF) you will be guided to refine and develop your research idea.
+If you have no previous experience of research but are willing to work towards a successful outcome, this programme is as much for you as it is for teachers with previous experience of research.
 We are particularly interested to support practitioners who have been part of wider ETF practitioner research projects such as our OTLA and Professional Exchange activities.

 New – The MA Short Course and MPhil